Main content

 Biography

-Margo A. Bagley is Vice Dean and Asa Griggs Candler Professor of Law at Emory University School of Law.
+Margo A. Bagley is Asa Griggs Candler Professor of Law at Emory University School of Law.
 She rejoined the Emory faculty in 2016 after a decade at the University of Virginia School of Law, where she was most recently the Hardy Cross Dillard Professor of Law.
 In fall 2022, she was the Hieken Visiting Professor in Patent Law at Harvard Law School.

 Bagley is a well-known and widely cited scholar on a variety of international intellectual property topics and is one of the foremost experts on international patent law issues.
 At Emory, her courses include Domestic and International Patent Law, Trademark Law, and International Intellectual Property.
 She also co-developed the award-winning TI:GER® program (Technological Innovation Generating Economic Results), an innovative educational venture which brings together graduate students in law, business, science, and engineering to work on start-up projects and learn the process of transforming promising research into economically viable projects.